What is neurodiversity?

 Sarah Firth speaks to ABC Australia’s The Drum about owning her neurodivergence

 • Attention-Deficit Hyperactivity disorder (ADHD) is a neurodevelopmental condition where a person displays an ongoing pattern of inattention and/or hyperactivity or impulsivity that interferes with their ability to function in places like school or work.
 ADHD can be broken into three types, these are hyperactive, inattentive and combined type.
 Although ADHD is often diagnosed in childhood, it is very common for those with inattentive ADHD to live their whole lives without a diagnosis.Check out this article in ADDitude for more information on why this is a big issue for girls and AFAB people.
-Find out what it’s like to live with ADHD check out this short video.
+Find out what it’s like to live with ADHD, check out this short video.

-• Autism Spectrum Disorder (ASD) is a neurodevelopmental condition involving ongoing challenges with social communication, restricted interests and repetitive behaviour.
+• Autism Spectrum Disorder (ASD) is a neurodevelopmental condition involving ongoing challenges with social communication, special interests and repetitive behaviour.
 While autism is a lifelong disorder, the degree of impairment in functioning because of these challenges varies between people with autism.
 Find out what it’s like to live with ASD check out this short video

 • Dyslexia is a learning disability in which the person affected has ongoing difficulty learning language skills like reading, writing, spelling, or maths.
-Find out what it’s like to live with dyslexia check out this short video
+Find out what it’s like to live with dyslexia, check out this short video

 • Dyspraxia, or Developmental Coordination Disorder (DCD), is a neurological condition that affects movement and coordination.
 Signs may include difficulty handwriting, getting changed, or difficulty picking up new skills.
-Find out what it’s like to live with dyspraxia check out this short video
+Find out what it’s like to live with dyspraxia, check out this short video

 • Tourette Syndrome (TS) is a condition of the central nervous system that causes people to have ‘tics’, sudden, repetitive movements or sounds that aren’t easy to control.
-Find out what it’s like to live with Tourette’s Syndrome check out this short video.
+Find out what it’s like to live with Tourette’s Syndrome, check out this short video.

 The neurodiversity movement

-When people hear ‘disability,’ they often think of physical impairments, but neurodiverse conditions can also fall into this category.
+We know that neurodivergence causes difficulties, but are these conditions disabilities?
+When people hear ‘disability,’ they often think of physical impairments, but neurodivergence can also fall into this category.
 Under Australian law, a disability includes any condition significantly affecting a person’s daily activities.
-Neurodiverse conditions can impact learning, communication, and social interactions, so yes, neurodiverse conditions are disabilities.
+Neurodivergence can impact learning, communication, and social interactions, so yes, neurodivergence is a disability.

 People living with these conditions experience varying degrees of difficulty and have unique accessibility needs.
 But, the conversation is more complex than simple labels.
-Many people with neurodivergent conditions prefer to view themselves as different rather than disabled, arguing that societal barriers create the difficulties they experience, not their condition.
+Many neurodivergent people prefer to view themselves as different rather than disabled, arguing that societal barriers create the difficulties they experience, not their condition.
 This view mirrors parts of the Social Model of disability.
-In contrast, many neurodiverse people embrace the label ‘disabled.’
-They see it as an accurate description that validates their experiences and struggles without painting them as superheroes.
-If you’re referring to someone with a neurodiverse condition, it’s best to ask them what kind of language they prefer to use to avoid offending them.

 Regardless of the label, neurodivergent people are valuable to society.
 Innovations in technology, art, and science often stem from neurodivergent thinking patterns.
 While we shouldn’t diminish the struggles of neurodivergent people, we also need to stop focusing only on the negative parts.
 Suppose we shift our thinking towards a human rights model of disability, which focuses on understanding, acceptance, support, recognition, and equal rights.
 Celebrating neurodiversity means recognising the value in all ways of thinking and ensuring everyone can thrive.